 What child wouldn't be riveted?
 If your kids wiggle and squirm during story-time, a topsy-turvy doll just might engage their attention.

-Little Miss Muffet Has Disappeared and the Spider Appeared!
+Little Miss Muffet Has Disappeared and the Spider Has Appeared!

-I love the look of this doll.
-Imagine a child's delight in flipping this doll over and discovering the castle.
-Rapunzel's long hair, and Rapunzel's rescuer, all concealed under the skirt.
+Imagine a child's delight in flipping this doll over and discovering the castle, Rapunzel's long hair, and Rapunzel's rescuer climbing up! all concealed under the skirt.
 What a feast for a child's eyes and a way to draw them into the story.

 Other Double Turvies